 Basic dinner for two: 31 EUR

-Toulouse Business School has more than 100 years of history.
+TBS Education has more than 100 years of history.
 Their campuses are present in Spain, France, and England which is why TBS Barcelona can also offer its students an opportunity to study abroad.
-In their campus in Barcelona students have the opportunity to study a bachelor’s degree in Management, which it will result in obtaining an official French degree awarded by the « Ministère de l’Enseignement Supérieur et de la Recherche ».
+On their campus in Barcelona students have the opportunity to study a bachelor’s degree in Management, which will result in obtaining an official French degree awarded by the « Ministère de l’Enseignement Supérieur et de la Recherche ».

 The Masters in Management course is also there and the time the process is a little different since to get a spot in these studies you will have to pass previously some time studying at the Toulouse campus and had studied MSc Marketing Management and MSc Finance.
 Both of these degrees will be a double degree awarded by TBS in collaboration with UPC (Universitat Politècnica de Catalunya).

 Their teaching system is highly personalised with a commitment to also focus on international students.
 The international student rate of TBS Barcelona is very high, only 24% of the students at this campus are Spaniards, the other 24% are French and the other 52% come from different parts of the world, making TBS Barcelona an international campus.